3 Life Saving Tips to Remember in the Water

 - Do not struggle, panic or thrash.
 Raising or waving the arms above the water actually raises the risk of drowning.

-- According to Coach Mike, the only parts of the body that must remain above water at all times are the nose and mouth.
+- The only parts of the body that must remain above water at all times are the nose and mouth.
 Relax the arms and legs and lay back with ears submerged and face out of the water.

 - Take a deep, calming breath to fill the lungs.
 Keep breathing steady and avoid panting or gasping.
 Controlled breathing will help the body float.

 A major part of surviving in the water is learning how to properly hold your breath.
 Take a look at our article about how to hold your breath the right way for more details.

 Copyright 2022, ModernSurvival.org